CH 223 Chapter Guides

 Overview of Chapter Guide Three

-For a complete list of important concepts, see the Chapter 14 Part II Study Guide.
+For a complete list of important concepts, see the Chapter 14 Study Guide.

 Resources for Chapter Guide Three

-For this module, you should read Chapter 14 Part II in your textbook.
+For this module, you should read Chapter 14 in your textbook.

-The following screencasts might prove useful to you as you study this chapter.
+The following screencasts and Complete Lectures might prove useful to you as you study this chapter.

-The Chapter Fourteen Part II lecture notes which accompany this lesson will be helpful to you when going through this section.
-These are Web versions of the lecture notes I use in my "normal" CH 223 class and should let you see what is important to me in this chapter.
+The Chapter Fourteen lecture notes which accompany this lesson will be helpful when going through this section.
+These are Web versions of the lecture notes used in the "normal" CH 223 class and should let you see what is important in this chapter.
 You can also view the Lecture Notes in presentation software: Keynote, PowerPoint

-A variety of handouts are available from Chapter Fourteen Part II.
-Feel free to explore all of them or just
+A variety of handouts are available from Chapter Fourteen.
+Feel free to explore all of them or just the ones that give you difficulty.

 Practice the Concepts of Chapter Guide Three

-Please complete problem set #3 to further explore buffers and titrations.
-Problem set #3 covers several questions from Chapter 14 Part II and it can be found here.
+Complete problem set #3 to further explore buffers and titrations.
+Problem set #3 covers several questions from Chapter 14 and it can be found here.
 We will discuss problems like these during recitation, so come prepared to ask and answer questions.

 If you need assistance on these problems, you have several options.
 You can visit the AVID / Learning Success Center located above the MHCC library on the Mt.
 Hood Community College campus; they have tutors available to help you with your chemistry homework.
 You can also contact me if you have any questions.